oorlov/OpenIAB/README.md

 https://github.com/onepf/OpenIAB/blob/master/samples/trivialdrive/src/org/onepf/trivialdrive/MainActivity.java#L362

 6. If user purchased consumable item call  ``` mHelper.consume() ```
 to exclude it from inventory.
 If item not consumed Store suppose it non-consumable item and doesn't allow to purchase it one more time.
-Also it will be returned by <pre>mHelper.queryInventory()</pre> next time https://github.com/onepf/OpenIAB/blob/master/samples/trivialdrive/src/org/onepf/trivialdrive/MainActivity.java#L242 and handle results with listener https://github.com/onepf/OpenIAB/blob/master/samples/trivialdrive/src/org/onepf/trivialdrive/MainActivity.java#L404
+Also it will be returned by ``` mHelper.queryInventory() ``` next time https://github.com/onepf/OpenIAB/blob/master/samples/trivialdrive/src/org/onepf/trivialdrive/MainActivity.java#L242 and handle results with listener https://github.com/onepf/OpenIAB/blob/master/samples/trivialdrive/src/org/onepf/trivialdrive/MainActivity.java#L404